soschlegel/abap_hska/README.md

    * Sort your list descending, read first line and add 1
    * Save your MAX_INDEX in a class attribute
    * If you use an internal Table: It's also possible to handle an internal Table like a DB-table [LINK](https://help.sap.com/doc/abapdocu_752_index_htm/7.52/de-DE/abapselect_itab.htm)

+## Database and SQL

+### Possible views and tables to try Selects

+Information: Don't try Delete or Update!
+Only Select!

+* /DMO/I_Airport

 # Known Errors